luxonis/depthai-hardware/BW1097_DepthAI_Compute_Module/README.md

 # Overview
 This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) [OAK-SOM](https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1099.html) and the [Raspberry Pi Compute Module 3+](https://www.raspberrypi.org/products/compute-module-3-plus/).

-Based on the Raspberry PI CMIO board, the BW1097 combines a host and the Luxonis DepthAI SoM to allow for fully integrated solution for real-time spatial AI.
+Based on the Raspberry PI CMIO board, the BW1097 combines a host and the Luxonis OAK SoM to allow for fully integrated solution for real-time spatial AI.

 # Repository structure:
 * `PCB` contains the packaged Altium project files